 - Main text area with copied/pasted text content (use Text Box from the Insert menu)

-- Embedded Artifacts from Google Drive (use From Drive from the Insert menu)
+- Embedded artifacts from your artifacts folder in Google Drive (use From Drive from the Insert menu)

-- Once From Drive opens, make sure you are in list view.
+- Once My Drive opens, make sure you are in list view.
 You can tell because instead of folder tiles you'll be able to see the last modified date of each item.

 - Optional: You can also insert Divider lines to better organize your content on a page.
-Usual elements on a page: Text box, headings (paragraph text formatted), divider lines, embedded artifacts.
+Usual elements on a page: Text box, headings (formatted form the options in the text box), divider lines, buttons, collapsible elements, embedded artifacts.

-For more tutorials, see the following link from the G Suite Learning Center:
+For more tutorials, see the following links from the G Suite Learning Center: